nathaniel-bennett/secureDNS/docs/api.md

 All other fields must contain either 0 or a null pointer, as appropriate.

 **ai_flags** can contain any of the following flags:
-- `AI_TLS`          Sets the given connection to perform DNS resolution over TLS on port 853.
+- `AI_TLS` - Sets the given connection to perform DNS resolution over TLS on port 853.
-- `AI_NONBLOCKING`  Sets the given connection to return immediately rather than blocking for network data.
+- `AI_NONBLOCKING` - Sets the given connection to return immediately rather than blocking for network data.
 If this is option is set, either `EAI_WANT_READ` or `EAI_WANT_WRITE` will be returned in the event of blocking conditions.
 In cases where the DNS lookup has been previously performed and cached, the `getaddrinfo` function may successfully return immediately; programs utilizing the nonblocking functionality should account for this possibility.
 This flag only works when used along with `AI_TLS`.
-- `AI_CANONNAME`    Sets the given connection to return the canon name of each address in the **ai_canonname** field.
+- `AI_CANONNAME` - Sets the given connection to return the canon name of each address in the **ai_canonname** field.
 If this flag is not set, **ai_canonname** will be null.
-- `AI_NUMERICSERV`  If this flag is specified, then **service** must point to a string containing a numeric port number.
+- `AI_NUMERICSERV` - If this flag is specified, then **service** must point to a string containing a numeric port number.
 This inhibits the invocation of name resolution, which would convert strings such as "https" automatically to "443".
 This is enabled by default when the `AI_TLS` flag is set (i.e. `AI_TLS` is functionally the same as `AI_TLS | AI_NUMERICSERV`, so name resolution is not supported for DNS over TLS resolution).

-Note that the `AI_V4MAPPED` and `AI_ADDRCONFIG` flags are not currently implemented for DNS over TLS lookups; they may be soon though.
+- `AI_V4MAPPED` - If this flag is specified, `getaddrinfo` lookups for IPv6
+addresses only (i.e. **hints->ai_family** == `AF_INET6`) will return
+IPv4-mapped IPv6 addresses if no IPv6 addresses could be found for the host.
+- `AI_ALL` - If this flag is used along with `AI_V4MAPPED`, lookups for
+IPv6 addresses only will always return IPv4-mapped IPv6 addresses even if IPv6
+addresses could be found for the host.
+This flag does nothing if `AI_V4MAPPED` is not used with it.

 The **res** parameter should point to a `struct addrinfo` pointer; it will be initialized with a linked list of addrinfo structs. **ai_next** points to the